When is a forensic psychiatrist or psychologist’s opinion needed?

 By Beryl Vaughan

-Here’s the gist: an allegation is made in a lawsuit claiming a triggering event caused, led to, or exacerbated a mental health condition.
-Drawing on my observations, I’ve found familiar themes.
-As a legal question, I defer you to an attorney.
-Here are some tips:
+Trigger.
+An allegation is made in a lawsuit claiming a triggering event caused, led to, or exacerbated a mental health condition.

 “Ever since the motor vehicle accident I’ve been depressed.”

 “Watching the accident was horrifying.
 Now I’m scared all the time, afraid to go out.
 I think I have PTSD.”

 “Because of the accident, I’ve had a lot of surgery.
 I’m in pain all the time.
 Nothing helps.
 I can’t cope.”

 “Medication and therapy successfully controlled my Bipolar Disorder for years.
 Ever since this happened, it’s much worse and my medication isn’t making any difference.
 The whole thing is wrecking my life.”

 “Mom rewrote her will 10 days before she died.
 The nurse said she didn’t even know what day it was.
 We wanted to visit her in the hospital but [litigant] always turned us away and said she was too tired to talk.”
 [NB: The psychiatrist, a licensed physician, is qualified to consider medical records about a range of health conditions, and treatment history.]

 “Really?
 Do you think it was a bad decision?
 I don’t think I did anything risky.
 It isn’t my fault these things happen to me.”